-Infrastructure as a Service (IaaS) provides virtual machines (VMs) hosted in data centers.
-Its users can set up the systems in the provided VMs called user VMs and use them as necessary.
+Infrastructure as a Service (IaaS) provides users with virtual machines (VMs) hosted in data centers.
+Its users can set up their systems in the provided VMs called user VMs and use them as necessary.
 They usually manage their systems through remote management software such as Virtual Network Computing (VNC).
-To allow the users to access their systems even on failures inside their VMs, IaaS often provides outof-band remote management via a special VM called the management VM.
+To allow users to access their systems even on failures inside their VMs, IaaS often provides out-of-band remote management via a special VM called the management VM.
 Unlike traditional remote management, management servers are run in the management VM, not in user VMs, and directly interact with virtual devices for user VMs, such as virtual keyboard and video devices.
 Even if the networks of user VMs are disconnected due to configuration errors or if the systems crash in user VMs, the users can continue to manage their VMs.

-However, this out-of-band remote management increases security risks because the management VM is not always trustworthy in IaaS [1], [2], [3].
-The management VM may be compromised by outside attackers if it is not wellmaintained.
-If some of the administrators are malicious, they may mount insider attacks [4].
+However, this out-of-band remote management increases security risks because the management VM is not always trustworthy in IaaS [1], [2], [3], [4], [5].
+The management VM may be compromised by outside attackers if it is not well-maintained.
+If some of the administrators are malicious, they may mount insider attacks [6].
 Such attackers can easily eavesdrop on the inputs and outputs in remote management by replacing the management servers with malicious ones.
 For example, they can extract passwords from keystrokes sent from the clients and take screenshots of user VMs to steal sensitive or private information.
 In addition, they may execute arbitrary commands inside user VMs by sending keyboard events.

 To solve this security issue, we propose FBCrypt, which protects sensitive information in out-of-band remote management against the attackers in the management VM.
 FBCrypt encrypts the inputs and outputs in remote management between a VNC client and a user VM using the virtual machine monitor (VMM).
 It can prevent information leakage via the management VM between them in a manner transparent to a user VM.
 The inputs to a user VM are encrypted by a VNC client and decrypted by the VMM when a user VM reads them from virtual devices.
-When a user VM updates a framebuffer, the pixel data are encrypted by the VMM and decrypted by a VNC client.
+When a user VM updates a framebuffer in a virtual video device, the pixel data are encrypted by the VMM and decrypted by a VNC client.
 As such, only encrypted data are passed to the management VM.
 In addition to the confidentiality, the VMM checks the integrity of the inputs.
-It verifies the message authentication code generated from inputs and detects the modification before passing the inputs to a user VM.
+It verifies the message authentication code generated from inputs and detects tampering before passing the inputs to a user VM.

-To guarantee the integrity of the VMM inside IaaS, FBCrypt performs remote attestation of the VMM with a trusted server outside IaaS.
-Remote attestation certifies the authenticity of the VMM by tamper-resistant hardware such as the trusted platform module (TPM) [5].
+To guarantee the integrity of the VMM itself inside IaaS, FBCrypt performs remote attestation of the VMM with a trusted server outside IaaS.
+Remote attestation certifies the authenticity of the VMM by tamper-resistant hardware such as the trusted platform module (TPM) [7].
 Although the management VM often has high privileges, the code and data of the VMM are still protected against the management VM.
-Thanks to the memory protection by the VMM, the attackers in the management VM cannot steal secret keys for encryption in the VMM or modify the code in the VMM to invalidate the proposed security mechanisms.
+Thanks to the memory protection by the VMM, the attackers in the management VM cannot steal secret keys for encryption in the VMM or modify the code in the VMM to invalidate the proposed security mechaa) egawan@ksl.ci.kyutech.ac.jp b) naonishi@ksl.ci.kyutech.ac.jp c) kourai@ci.kyutech.ac.jp nisms.